AviatrixSystems/Docs/HowTos/Aviatrix_Account_Azure.rst

 6. Done

-At this point you should have the following information.
+At this point you should have the following information to create an access account on Azure.

 +-----------------------------------+---------------+
 | **Subscription ID**               | From step 2   |